 Sharing the love with you...

 Comforting Apricot Chai Chata Orange Spice is nice

 Chocolate Mint why yes

 Leaf Tea Infuser

-Cedar Lake Teas is a small independent brand located in New Richmond, WI.
+Cedar Lake Teas is a small but mighty innovative team.
+We are an independent brand located in New Richmond, WI.
 Our team hand blends premium whole-leaf, 100% organic teas and herbs in small batches for the freshest taste at an affordable price.

 100% organic means our teas are blended using ingredients that are certified organic by the supplier and through MOSA - our organic certification experts.
 We do not use artificial ingredients, colors, sweeteners, we are non-gmo and many of our teas are fair trade.

 We're a company made of parents, partners and friends who are inspired by the goodness of the earth and are passionate about sharing our teas with you.
 We hope you find your favorite with us!